Securing the future of TBE

 - Creating a Charitable Gift Annuity

 - Adding TBE as a beneficiary to your Retirement Plan or Life Insurance policy

 - Supporting TBE and your family with Charitable Trusts

 Friends of TBE and congregants who include a gift to benefit the Temple in their estate plans are encouraged to let us know so they can be recognized in our L'Dor V’Dor Legacy Society.
 Please consult your legal and/or financial advisor about including the Temple in your estate plans.
-If you have questions about Planned Giving and Endowment gifts please contact Monique Martin, Director of Development, (781) 235-8419 ext.
+If you have questions about Planned Giving and Endowment gifts please contact Jillian Kohl, Director of Development, (781) 235-8419 ext.
 246.